Wimbledon Final Betting Tips: Statistical volatility points to Djokovic, maybe

 Nonetheless, Djokovic is a far better player than Kyrgios, who has somehow navigated the more torrid half of the draw to find himself in the final.

-According to my ratings, Djokovic should be around 1.15, with Kyrgios 8.0 shot.
+According to my ratings, Djokovic should be around 1.15, with Kyrgios a 8.0 shot.
 If looking at grass-only figures (not the most reliable approach, given the reduced sample size of matches, but nonetheless interesting) the gap widens furthers in Djokovic's favour.

 And yet there's that head-to-head record: two matches, both going Kyrgios's way.